sionpixley/PolyNode/README.md

 ### Launching the GUI

-There is a GUI app made available if you wish to use that instead of the CLI tool.
-Just type this command into your terminal:
+If you'd rather work with a GUI instead of using the CLI, type this command into your terminal:

 `PolyNode`